2023 ICC Under-19 Women's T20 World Cup squads: Ireland

 Aoife Fisher and Alice Walsh were named as non-travelling reserves.

 New Zealand

 New Zealand's squad was announced on 13 December 2022.
-Breearne Illing later withdrew from the squad due to injury, being replaced by Louisa Kotkamp.
+Bree Illing later withdrew from the squad due to injury, being replaced by Louisa Kotkamp.
 Fran Jonas was ruled out of the tournament after the first round of matches due to injury, and was replaced by Kate Irwin.
 Antonia Hamilton was ruled out of the tournament during the Super Six stages due to injury, and was replaced by Emma Irwin.